Mental health in Islington

 We have some of the highest levels of mental ill health in the UK, and the highest levels of depression in London.

 Around 18,000 people in Islington are diagnosed with depression and related disorders.
 Approximately 3,750 are suffering with serious mental ill health.
 These are the highest rates in London.
 Recent NHS statistics suggest that Islington has more people treated under the mental health act than anywhere else in England.

 Though its connections with mental health are complex, there is increasing consensus that loneliness has a negative impact on peoples’ mental health.
 In Islington, almost two fifths of people live alone.
 This is around 80,000 people.

 Our partners work every day to do things that encourage mental wellbeing.

 How we work to improve mental health

 Our local partners at The Brandon Centre have been working to support mental wellbeing in Islington for 50 years.
-We worked with them to establish Brandon Connect, led by Programme Director Geoffrey Baruch (above), a targeted programme working to supprort young adults experiencing complex mental health challenges.
+We worked with them to establish Brandon Connect, a targeted programme working to support young adults experiencing complex mental health challenges.

 As well as direct mental health support, our partners bridge help people feel connected to each other in so many ways.
-You can see the difference this makes near your home or business by using our interactive map.
+You can see the difference this makes near your home or business by using our map of giving.